 Line 5.1 – Traveling Expenses

-Include: Traveling expense of officers, other employees, directors and agents, including hotel, meals, telephone, telegraph and postage charges incurred while traveling.
+Include: Traveling expense of officers, other employees, directors and agents, including hotel, meals, telephone, and postage charges incurred while traveling.

 Amounts allowed employees for use of their own cars on company business.

 The cost of, or depreciation on, and maintenance and running expenses of company-owned automobiles.